 A passenger typically does not have any legal duties under the traffic code except wearing a seat belt.
 Instead, the legal duty that is usually involved in these cases would be the duty to act as an ordinary passenger of reasonable prudence would act.
 That means avoiding severe distractions to the driver and not interfering with their driving.

 If a passenger grabs the wheel, pulls on the emergency brake, or otherwise takes control of the vehicle, they could be held liable as if they were the driver.
 This means being responsible for any traffic violations while they were in control of the vehicle.
 If this happened in your case, our South Carolina personal injury attorneys may be able to help prove they were the ones who committed negligence and ought to be held accountable for the crash.

 Examples of Passenger Negligence in a Car Accident in South Carolina

 There are a few different ways a passenger can be held responsible for a crash.
-Our South Carolina car accident lawyers will explain some general types of ways that a passenger might be responsible for a crash and what effect that has on legal liability, and some specific examples of these kinds of actions and issues.
+Our Sumter car accident lawyers will explain some general types of ways that a passenger might be responsible for a crash and what effect that has on legal liability, and some specific examples of these kinds of actions and issues.

 Interfering with a Driver

 This is one of the most common ways a passenger might be held partially liable for a crash.
 In this kind of situation, the driver is in control of the vehicle, but the passenger does something to break their concentration or otherwise interfere with their ability to drive safely.

 Some examples of this would include the following: